 - Edouard Manet who appears in the “Homage to Delecroix”, the celebrated painting by Henri Fintin Latour, a student Lecoq Boisbaudran.
-Also included are two other students of his, Alphonse Legros and Henri Bracquemond
+Also included are two other students of his, Alphonse Legros and Felix Bracquemond

 - Edgar Degas who, as a young man, went, with his friend Gustave Moreau (teacher of Matisse), to visit Delacroix in his studio.
 When they arrived, despite having been warned to expect a testy old cumudgeon, they were given a warm and generous welcome.
 In contrast they described his intellect “icy”, maybe a reaction to the scientific bent that led him to be an early champion of the ideas of Michel-Eugène Chevreul, the chemist who first enunciated the law of ‘simultaneous colour contrast’

 - Probably all the other young ‘Impressionists’ for whom it is said that a ‘must see’ experience was the application of Chevreul’s law to be found in the frescoes painted by Delacroix towards his life (between 1857 and 1861), in the L’Eglise St. Sulpice, Paris.